-The AD9755-EB is an evaluation board for the AD9755 TxDAC.
-Careful attention to layout and circuit design, combined with prototyping area, allows the user to easily and effectively evaluate the AD9755 in different modes of operation.
+The AD9751-EB is an evaluation board for the AD9751 TxDAC.
+Careful attention to layout and circuit design, combined with prototyping area, allows the user to easily and effectively evaluate the AD9751 in different modes of operation.

-Referring to Figures 34 and 35, the AD9755's performance can be evaluated differentially or single-ended using either a transformer, or directly coupling the output.
+Referring to Figures 34 and 35, the AD9751's performance can be evaluated differentially or single-ended either using a transformer or directly coupling the output.
 To evaluate the output differentially using the transformer, it is recommended that either the Mini-Circuits T1-1T (through-hole) or the Coilcraft TTWB-1-B (SMT) be placed in the position of T1 on the evaluation board.
-To evaluate the output either singleended or direct-coupled, remove the transformer and bridge either BL1 or BL2.
+To evaluate the output either single-ended or direct-coupled, remove the transformer and bridge either BL1 or BL2.